dkulyk/pulsestaking/README.md

 - Staking: user can insert stake whenever, for whatever amount.
 The staking asset is an ERC20 token.
 The stake is valid for the next staking period (and periods after that)
 - Unstaking: user can unstake whenever.
 TODO: undecided whether can unstake an arbitrary amount (and when)
 - Withdraw: user can withdraw accrued rewards whenever.
 No rewards are ever lost
-- Enter rewards: anyone can enter rewards, which are distributed for the stakers
+- Enter rewards: anyone can enter rewards, which are distributed for the stakers for the current staking period

-TODO: Is certain admin functionality needed, for example to change the staking period length?
+TODO: Is some sort of admin functionality needed?

 ## Concepts